mikemccracken/bundle-apache-processing-mapreduce/README.md

 This will add two additional slave nodes, for a total of five.

+### Verify the deployment

+The services provide extended status reporting to indicate when they are ready:

+    juju status --format=tabular

+This is particularly useful when combined with `watch` to track the on-going progress of the deployment:

+    watch -n 0.5 juju status --format=tabular

+The charms for each master component (namenode, resourcemanager) also each provide a `smoke-test` action that can be used to verify that each component is functioning as expected.
+You can run them all and then watch the action status list:

+    juju action do namenode/0 smoke-test
+    juju action do resourcemanager/0 smoke-test
+    watch -n 0.5 juju action status

+Eventually, all of the actions should settle to `status: completed`.
+If any go instead to `status: failed` then it means that component is not working as expected.
+You can get more information about that component's smoke test:

+    juju action fetch <action-id>

 ## Deploying in Network-Restricted Environments

 The Apache Hadoop charms can be deployed in environments with limited network